 Localizing strings in Avo will still work using Rails'

-I18n mechanism, but localizing fileds and resources require a
+I18n mechanism, but localizing files and resources require a

 Pro or above license.

-The reasoning behind this is that deep localization is a more advanced feature that usually falls in the commercial realm.
-If you create commercial products or apps for clients, and make revenue using Avo, we'd love to get your support to be able to maintain it and ship new features going forward.
+The reasoning is that deep localization is a more advanced feature that usually falls in the commercial realm.
+So if you create commercial products or apps for clients and make revenue using Avo, we'd love to get your support to maintain it and ship new features going forward.

 Internally the localization works like so

 default is the computed field/resource name.
 So check the structure of your translation keys.